Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 How to Prevent Your Cat From Getting Into the Begonias

-If you keep begonias in your house, you could consider placing them inside an enclosed terrarium or in a room that your cat doesn’t have access to.
-Additionally, if you can hang them from the ceiling away from any surfaces that will allow your cat to jump from is another option.
+We don’t recommend keeping begonias in your house since they’re dangerous for your cat.
+If you still want to keep begonias in your house, you could consider placing them inside an enclosed terrarium or in a room that your cat never gets access to.

-There are also cat repellents/deterrents you can try, such as bitter apple or chili pepper sprays.
-This is for the plant and not directed at the cat.
-Most cats dislike the smell of citrus, so you can also try placing orange or lemon peels around your begonia.
+There are also cat-safe repellents/deterrents you can try that are directed for the plant and not directed at the cat.
+Most cats dislike the smell of citrus; however, citrus is also toxic to cats and therefore we don’t recommend its use.

 Finally, you can just ensure your cat isn’t bored.
 Provide them with cat grass or catnip and play with them when they start getting into mischief.
 This is almost always a universal sign that your cat is bored and looking for attention.